 In addition to an excellent safety profile, ablation has been associated with reversal of ventricular dysfunction, but is typically reserved for drug-intolerant or medically refractory patients with a high PVC burden 4.

-According to the American College of Cardiology/American Heart Association/European Society of Cardiology 2006 Guidelines, PVC ablation is reasonable (Class IIa) for symptomatic PVCs when drug therapy is ineffective, not tolerated, or not preferred by the patient.
+According to the 2017 AHA/ACC/HRS Guideline, PVC ablation is reasonable (Class I) for symptomatic PVCs or declining ventricular function suspected to be due to frequent PVCs, when drug therapy is ineffective, not tolerated, or not preferred by the patient.

-PVCs ablation may also be considered (Class IIb) to treat or prevent PVC-mediated cardiomyopathy or for fascicular system PVCs that reproducibly induce ventricular fibrillation 6 7.
+PVCs ablation may also be considered (Class IIb) to treat or prevent fascicular system PVCs that reproducibly induce ventricular fibrillation 7.

 - 1. Wang K, Hodges M. The premature ventricular complex as a diagnostic aid.
 Ann Intern Med.
 1992;117(9):766-70.